 Should you have any questions about this email please feel free to contact us at firstname.lastname@example.org

 Please be advised that, based on current IRS rules and standards, the advice contained herein is not intended or written by the practitioner to be used and cannot be used by the taxpayer for the purpose of avoiding penalties.

-MillerMusmar, CPA’s is an established accounting firm with offices in Reston, Virginia and Manassas, Virginia.
+MillerMusmar, CPA’s is an established accounting firm with offices in Reston, and Virginia.
 We have a twenty-year history of providing top quality auditing, tax and accounting services to clients throughout the Washington Metropolitan area and beyond.
 By combining the expertise of a mid-sized firm with the personal attention, we are both large and small enough to deliver the responsive service our clients need.
 For more information, please visit our website at www.MillerMusmar.com

 Laurie De Armond, Adam B. Cole; Top 10 Trends in the Nonprofit Industry; The Blog Of The Bdo Nonprofit & Education Practice; July 29, 2019;